Sefi196/LongViewSC/README.md

 2.  **Select Parameters**
     -   Choose a gene to analyze.
     -   Select a dimensional reduction method.
-    -   Specify the isoform assay.
+    -   Specify the isoform assay. **Don't forget to do this!**
     -   Define the metadata column to group cells.
     -   Set the number of isoforms to display.
 3.  **Generate Plots**
     -   Click **GO** to visualize selected features.
 4.  **Interpret Results**
-    -   Explore expression patterns and isoform distributions.
+    -   Explore expression patterns and isoform structure
+5.  **Download your data**

 ## Contact and Support

-For further inquiries or support, please contact [**genomeprot\@outlook.com**](mailto:genomeprot@outlook.com) or visit our [Clark Laboratory website](https://biomedicalsciences.unimelb.edu.au/sbs-research-groups/anatomy-and-physiology-research/stem-cell-and-developmental-biology/clark-lab).
+For further inquiries or support, please contact sefi.prawer\@unimelb.edu.au or leave a comment on the github page

 ------------------------------------------------------------------------